CSCfi/csc-user-guide/docs/support/faq/i-cannot-login.md

 Unable to negotiate with <server's IP> port 22: no matching MAC found.
 ```

-If you experience this issue, and you find a working solution with a differnet MAC algorithm,
+If you experience this issue, and you find a working solution with a different MAC algorithm,
 you might want to add a line to your `ssh_config` which would enable the workaround automatically.
 For example, to tell SSH that the `umac-128` algorithm should be disallowed, use a configuration
 like the one below: